 - West Midlands Ambulance Service University NHS Foundation Trust

-Health and care organisations in the neighbouring area of Coventry and Warwickshire will also be able to view your information for the purpose of giving you direct care should it be necessary.
+Health and care organisations in the neighbouring areas of Coventry and Warwickshire, and Herefordshire and Worcestershire will also be able to view your information for the purpose of giving you direct care should it be necessary.

 What do I need to do?

 You don’t need to do anything.
-For anyone aged 18 or over who is registered with a GP in Birmingham and Solihull the change will happen automatically when we switch on the Shared Care Record.
+For anyone aged 18 or over who is registered with a GP in Birmingham and Solihull, Coventry and Warwickshire, or Herefordshire and Worcestershire, the change will happen automatically when we switch on the Shared Care Record.
 We’re planning for this to happen in the next few months.

 How does all this benefit me?

 - not having to repeat your details every time you need care

 - better and, potentially, faster treatment as the professionals caring for you will be able to quickly see your records